| History Walter Dandy was the first to

 If a further superior view is required, a retractor may be placed under the

 tentorium to elevate it slightly using a self-retaining system.
+For tumor removal, we use a

 group of instruments that have been modified to be longer than normal.
 These